rainbowflesh/rainbowflesh/poop/markdownengineer/whoimilite_engsub.md

 - Maintenance and operation:

-    - Get a fundamental understanding of Linux container technologies and Docker commands.
+    - Understand Linux container technology, FreeBSD Jail technology, fundamental Docker commands, and the utilization of Hyper-V and VMware virtual machines.
-    - Know how to build a Java and NodeJs application environment on Linux; Understand the basic configuration of nginx.
+    - Familiar with building Java and NodeJs application environments on Linux systems; grasp the fundamentals of nginx setup.
-    - Learn how to install and use MySQL and PostgreSQL databases on Linux.
+    - Understand the installation and use of MySQL and PostgreSQL databases on Linux.
-    - Understand the application construction and management of Hadoop and ecosystem.
+    - Understand Hadoop application development and administration, as well as the Hadoop ecosystem.
-    - Years of VPS maintenance, have trojan troubleshooting and repair expertise; knowledge of cluster load balancing, traffic forwarding, and CDN services.
+    - Years of VPS maintenance expertise, Trojan diagnosis and repair knowledge; understanding of cluster load balancing, network and security technologies such as switches, routers, firewalls, and traffic forwarding and CDN services.

 - Familiarity with Git; capacity to develop documentation; mastery of information retrieval; eagerness to learn new technologies